-I would hope that even people who think they don't like Biagi (I've met some) will hear how great this track is.
-The intention just makes you say, I need a partner right now.
+I would hope that even people who think they don't like Biagi (I've met some) will hear how great his music is when remastered.
+HIs intention just makes you say, I need a partner right now.
 I find his rolling rhythmic pulse with synchopation over-lay irresistable.
 He takes you on a wild ride and yet it is all so gentle and obviously thoughtful.
 He's not a show-off like his imiators, he's friend taking you down paths you haven't been before.

 In his teens Rodolfo played in silent cinemas before being being brought into the famous Juan "Pacho" Maglio orquesta.
 He then joined Juan Canaro before moving to the D'Arienzo orquesta in December, 1935.